Student performance analysis of virtual introductory calculus-based physics class: Introduction

-This study was based on the introductory calculus-based physics-I (mechanics) at the largest community college (Bergen community college) in the state of New Jersey.
-All the students enrolled were engineering majors.
+This study was based on the introductory calculus-based physics-I at the largest community college, Bergen community college, in the state of New Jersey.
 In general, calculus-based physics is considered the most challenging class for almost every engineering major student at Bergen community college.
+Historically, this class shows a very high dropout rate and failures.
+In this report, all engineering majors' achievements are observed, single instructor class evaluations were conducted but in different semesters, and similar sets of assessment, and proctoring were recycled.

+This study focuses on three different research questions as given below. \begin{itemize} \item Does class modality (virtual or in-person) affect student performance?
+To investigate this comparison of student performance is conducted between in-person traditional and virtual-synchronous class settings. \item Does the type of assessment affect student performance?
+To investigate this, two types of mid-semester assessments were used (FA19 and FA20 – 3 mid exams, each 2.45 hrs) and SP21 (13 chapter exams, each 30 min). \item How does a student's background knowledge of conceptual physics and proficiency in calculus 1 affect students' performance? \end{itemize}

-Historically, this class shows a very high dropout rate and failure rate.
-Here we present the details of the design and delivery of virtual calculus-based physics-I (Mechanics) and the analysis of student performance.
-The details of the comparison of two types of assessments are presented.
-Also, we investigated the correlation of class performance and the student's background knowledge of conceptual physics and calculus.
+Here we present the details of the virtual class design and delivery methods of introductory calculus-based physics-I including the student performance and analysis.
+Then, detailed analysis with a comparison of two types of assessments is presented and discussed.
+Additionally, the correlation of class performance with students' background knowledge of conceptual physics and a prior proficiency in calculus are investigated.